15 Small Business Ideas for Teens That Actually Make Money

 • Keep them entertained

-Startup cost: $0
+Estimated Startup Cost: $0

-Earning potential: $12-$25 per hour
+Earning Potential: $12-$25 per hour

-Skills needed: Patience, good communication and basic child care
+Skills Needed: Patience, good communication and basic child care

-4. Handmade Crafts Business
+3. Handmade Crafts Business

-Startup cost: $20-$100
+Estimated Startup Cost: $20-$100

-Earning potential: Varies, $50-$300/month starting
+Earning Potential: Varies, $50-$300/month starting

-Skills needed: Creativity and basic design sense
+Skills Needed: Creativity and basic design sense

-5. Lawn Care or Gardening Services
+4. Lawn Care or Gardening Services

 Lawn care services

 Not everyone wants to deal with yard work, especially in the heat.
+But you can offer simple lawn care services to make some money.

 You can help with: